satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 a comment.
 Figure 6 shows a screenshot of the response from a registered member to a question submitted to Stack Overflow, where 299 indicates the number of votes received for the response from registered members.
+In our proposed review system, such a vote tally would be associated with identified, registered reviewers, and would be only one of several measures of the quality of reviews (and reviews of reviews).

 5. Expedite reviews and allow for post-publication review.